 JANE HERVEY, founder and executive director, creative producer

 Jane Hervey is a creative producer, activist, entrepreneur, writer and performance artist.
 Originally from the Rio Grande Valley (956 por vida), Hervey moved to Austin to study at the University of Texas.
 After earning her Bachelor's of Science in Journalism and pursuing a career in freelance writing, Hervey began searching for resources and a space to ask professional questions.
 She hosted her first #bossbabesATX meet in 2015, hoping to foster community and connection between self-identified women in Austin, Texas.
-She now runs the nonprofit and its festival, BABES FEST, while managing her own production studio, Group Work.
-As an intersectional feminist, her personal and professional life are dedicated to improving community infrastructure, retooling systems of collaboration and changing cultural economies to create equal opportunity for women and girls.
+She now runs the nonprofit and its festival, BABES FEST, while managing her own production studio, Group Work, and maintaining a column on creative entrepreneurship and lifestyle design at Forbes.
+Her personal and professional life are dedicated to improving community infrastructure, retooling systems of collaboration and changing cultural economies to create equal opportunity for women and girls.

 PHOTO BY DAHLIA DANDASHI